 What Happens When There Is No Will?

-PLEASE NOTE: To protect your safety in response to the threats of COVID-19, we are offering our clients the ability to meet with us in person, via telephone or through video conferencing.
-Please call our office to discuss your options.
+PLEASE NOTE: To protect your safety in response to the threats of COVID-19, I am offering my clients the ability to meet with me in person, via telephone or through videoconferencing.
+Please call my office to discuss your options.

-Get Legal Help With Estate Administration
+Contact Attorney Paula R. Moore For Legal Help With Estate Administration

-Do you have questions about how to administer and divide an estate without a will?
+If you have questions about how to administer and divide an estate without a will, I can help.
 Trying to administer the estate by yourself can lead to legal consequences.
-At the Law Offices of Paula R. Moore, we can help.
-Contact our Fort Worth law firm online or call 817-332-2300 to schedule an appointment with an experienced estate administration attorney.
-We help clients with intestate issues in Fort Worth, Weatherford, and all of Tarrant County and surrounding areas.
+Contact my Fort Worth law firm by using my online contact form or call 817-332-2300 to schedule an appointment with me.
+I help clients in Fort Worth and the surrounding communities.